-Put A Few Ghosts on Your Guest List (They Don't Eat Much).
+Put a Few Ghosts on Your Guest List (They Don't Eat Much).

-Nothing could separate Emma and Bertha Camors – the sisters Court of Two Sisters fame – not even death.
-Members of an aristocratic Creole family, they supplied the city’s finest ladies with gowns, lace and perfumes from Paris.
+Nothing could separate Emma and Bertha Camors – the sister's Court of Two Sisters fame – not even death.
+Members of an aristocratic Creole family, they supplied the city’s finest ladies with gowns, lace, and perfumes from Paris.
 They died within months of each other in the winter of 1944 and lie side by side at St. Louis Cemetery #3.
 Their ghosts have been sighted sitting together at the Court of Two Sisters late at night.
 As far as we know, no one has asked to take their order.
 Learn all about having your wedding at the Court of Two Sisters here.

-In 1964, Houmas House was the setting of the Bette Davis psychological thriller, “Hush, Hush, Sweet Charlotte” about a girl who is made to believe she is being haunted by the harpsicord-playing ghost of her murdered lover.
+In 1964, Houmas House was the setting of the Bette Davis psychological thriller, “Hush, Hush, Sweet Charlotte” about a girl who is made to believe she is being haunted by the harpsichord-playing ghost of her murdered lover.
 While the house has been beautifully restored since its Hollywood debut, some still claim it really is haunted by a riverboat captain; a gentle, 7-foot tall black man; and a young girl in a blue dress with a pink ribbon in her hair.
 (Need another flower girl?)
 Read about the spirits of Houmas House here.
-And discover more about this lovely plantation venue here.
+And discover more about this lovely wedding venue here.

 They say once you experience the doll collection at the House of Broel, you’ll understand why people say this historic house is haunted.
-Built in two periods – Antebellum and High Victorian – this mansion is perfect for a Halloween wedding.
-Have your first dance together in the Mystic ballroom with its ornate chandeliers, mirrors and fireplaces.
+Built-in two periods – Antebellum and High Victorian – this mansion is perfect for a Halloween wedding.
+Have your first dance together in the Mystic ballroom with its ornate chandeliers, mirrors, and fireplaces.
 Explore this lovely wedding venue more here.